CrypticSignal/video-quality-metrics/README.md

                         The number of decimal places to use for the data in the table (default: 2) -ntm, --no-transcoding-mode
                         Enable "no transcoding mode", which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
-The original and transcoded video paths must be specified using the -ovp and -tvp arguments, respectively.
-Example: python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 (default: False) -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
+The original and transcoded video paths must be specified using the -iv and -tv arguments, respectively.
+Example: python main.py -ntm -iv original.mp4 -tv transcoded.mp4 (default: False) -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Use this argument if you want a specific name for the output folder.
-If you want the name of the output folder to contain a space, the string must be surrounded in double quotes (default: None) -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
+If you want the name of the output folder to contain a space, the string must be surrounded in double quotes (default: None) -iv INPUT_VIDEO, --input-video INPUT_VIDEO
-                        Enter the path of the original video.
-A relative or absolute path can be specified.
+                        Input video.
+Can be a relative or absolute path, or an URL.
 If the path contains a space, it must be surrounded in double quotes (default: None)
   -sc, --show-commands  Show the FFmpeg commands that are being run. (default: False) -t SECONDS, --encode-length SECONDS
                         Create a lossless version of the original video that is just the first x seconds of the video.
 This cut version of the original video is what will be transcoded and used as the reference video.
 You cannot use this option in conjunction with the -i or -cl arguments (default: None)
-  -tvp TRANSCODED_VIDEO_PATH, --transcoded-video-path TRANSCODED_VIDEO_PATH
+  -tv TRANSCODED_VIDEO, --transcoded-video TRANSCODED_VIDEO
+                        Transcoded video.
+Can be a relative or absolute path, or an URL.
+Only applicable when using the -ntm mode.
-                        The path of the transcoded video (only applicable when using the -ntm mode) (default: None) -vf VIDEO_FILTERS, --video-filters VIDEO_FILTERS
+  -vf VIDEO_FILTERS, --video-filters VIDEO_FILTERS
                         Add FFmpeg video filter(s).
 Each filter must be separated by a comma.
 Example: -vf bwdif=mode=0,crop=1920:800:0:140 (default: None)